khanglu/simple-express-auth-server/README.md

-# Simple authentication server using Express and JWT
+# Boilerplate authentication server using Express and JWT

 Implemented using JWT, passport, bcrypt, mongodb and mongoose for three main cases of authentication:
 - Sign up
 - Sign in
 - Authenticated request